yangfcm/algorithm-js/algo/math/readme.md

    for multiples of 5, print 'buzz';<br>
    for numbers which are multiples of both 3 and 5, print 'fizzbuzz'<br>

+1. `integerPartition.js`

+   Generate partitions of a given integer.

 1. `isprime.js`

    Test if a given number is a prime(质数)